cdondrup/petri_net/README.md

 As you can see, instead of using a ROS `ActionServer` like above, we are using a `RPNSimpleActionServer`.These inherit from the corresponding ROS version, i.e.
 `SimpleActionServer` and `ActionServer`, and offer some added funtionality.
-In principle, the server does nothing but take in the `value` and return the same thing as the `result` or the `SimpleTest.action` shown above.
-In between it show cases the special functionality of RPN servers which is updating and querying the knowledge bases.
+In principle, the server does nothing but take in the `value` and return the same thing as the `result` of the `SimpleTest.action` shown above.
+In between it showcases the special functionality of RPN servers which is updating and querying the knowledge bases.
 For this purpose the RPN Servers provide `update_kb(type, attr, value, meta_info)` and `query_kb(type, attr, meta_info)`.
 Using ROS services, these methods communicate with the both the local and global/external knowledge base.
 More on these later.